 Serums should always be used after cleansing but before moisturizing since they are packed with potent chemicals that absorb quickly.
 They are great for addressing particular skincare issues, including fine lines, dark spots, dullness, and wrinkles.
 The serum penetrates fast into the skin as well.
 In addition, serums are generally lighter skincare formulas than moisturizers, and their lower viscosity helps them seep into your skin more effectively.
 As a result, serum for the face is indeed an excellent first layering step.

 Moisturizer is vital to replenish the moisture level in your skin to give it a rejuvenated complexion.
 Plus, it aids in retaining hydration in your skin’s outermost surface.
 Moisturize your skin twice a day, once in the morning and once at bedtime.
 Apply it before applying any makeup or swap your foundation with tinted moisturizers.
+If your skin has a particular issue, consider trying a specialty moisturizer like eczema cream to address specific skin issues.

 As an alternative, you may opt-in using a night cream before bedtime.
 Night creams tend to be thicker than regular moisturizers and are typically more efficient at replenishing moisture into the skin.
 You could also use a simple sheet mask during the weekends for a boost of moisture.